CircuitVerse/Interactive-Book/docs/bool2.md

 ### Minimal POS to canonical POS

-You can include all the variables in each product term of the POS form equation, which doesn’t have all the variables by converting into standard POS form.
+You can include all the variables in each product term of the POS form equation, which doesn’t have all the variables by converting it into a standard POS form.
 The normal POS form function can be converted to standard POS form by using the Boolean algebraic law, **(A * A’ = 0)** and by following the below steps.

 1. By adding each non-standard sum term to the product of its missing variable and its complement, which results in 2 sum terms

 2. Applying Boolean algebraic law, A + BC = (A + B) * (A + C)

-3. By repeating the step 1, until all resulting sum terms contain all variables
+3. By repeating step 1, until all resulting sum terms contain all variables

-By these three steps you can convert the POS function into standard POS function.
+By these three steps, you can convert the POS function into a standard POS function.

 Example:
 `F = (A’ + B + C) * (B’ + C + D’) * (A + B’ + C’ + D)`